 When choosing a dance class, ballet is highly recommended as it is the foundation for all dance styles.
 Dancers show a significant amount of success in their all-around technique and performance when enrolled in a ballet program.

-Classes are leveled 1 through 5.
+Classes are leveled.
 Progression throughout the levels is determined by the Director.

 Please note students do not level up each year.